Comex Answers Your Questions About His Future Involvement In Jailbreak Community After Joining Apple

 Can you give any insight on how apple views the Jailbreak communitiesmods?

 Comex: I have no idea.

-As a huge open book for them to
+As a huge open book for them to steal take ideas from.

 Comex: I certainly don’t mind.
 Jailbreak community puts an idea in front of people with a crappy implemenation; Apple polishes it to the point where it can be an OS feature.
 I don’t know whether Apple actually pays attention to jailbreak apps, but see App Store, copy and paste, multitasking, etc…

 Firstly, why did you choose to get involved in specifically the iPhone jailbreaking scene, what was it attracted you to the iPhone?
 Secondly, did you always set out to be a hacker or was it just something that interested you and found you had a nack for?
 Finally, in regards to the PDF bug used for the JailbreakMe.com jailbreak, where on earth did you get the brilliant idea for it?

 Comex: I had one… and it was a device that (a) had a lot of functionality, (b) had a nice and flexible UNIX OS, (c) already had an active homebrew community, and (d) was really cool. :p